bbartling/open-dsm/volttron_agent/README.md

 # Demand Side Management System

-A comprehensive system that integrates real-time power meter readings with predictive analytics to manage and optimize power consumption.
+A comprehensive `PNNL VOLTTRON Agent` that integrates real-time power meter readings with predictive analytics to manage and optimize power consumption.

 ## Overview